What to do about Apple’s shameful Mac security flaw

 When you read the document, you will learn that root is a superuser account that is disabled by default on most systems.

 However, this flaw undermines that and lets you access a Mac as a root user.
-And the best way to protect yourself is to create a genuine root user account and set a password that you control in order to plug this flaw.
+And the best way to protect yourself and plug this flaw is to create a genuine root user account and set a password that you control.

 From Apple Support:

-Note: UPDATE (29 November 9:30am PDT): Apple has issued an apology and a patch to rectify this problem, more details here.